inikulin/bin-v8-flags-filter/README.md

 *Filters out v8 flags for your Node.js CLIs.*

-Filters out well-known v8 flags given to your CLI and spawns new process with v8 flags passed to Node.js and the rest of the args to your actual CLI.
+Filters out well-known v8 flags given to your app and spawns new process with v8 flags passed to Node.js and the rest of the args passed to your actual CLI.

 ## Install
 ```